Rahmyyy/yolov4_deepsort_crop/README.md

 ## Downloading Official YOLOv4 Pre-trained Weights
 --NOTE-- this step is already done in this implemenation of the code Our object tracker uses YOLOv4 to make the object detections, which deep sort then uses to track.
 There exists an official pre-trained YOLOv4 object detector model that is able to detect 80 classes.
 For easy demo purposes we will use the pre-trained weights for our tracker.
-Download pre-trained yolov4.weights file: https://drive.google.com/open?id=1cewMfusmPjYWbrnuJRuKhPMwRe_b9PaT
+Download pre-trained yolov4.weights file: https://drive.google.com/open?id=1cewMfusmPjYWbrnuJRuKhPMwRe_b9PaT or my personal https://drive.google.com/drive/folders/1mPvi8PCEgrmLezj45w4INflTkrL09-_J

 Copy and paste yolov4.weights from your downloads folder into the 'data' folder of this repository.